Spomky-Labs/jose-bundle/README.md

 # Continuous Integration

 It has been successfully tested using `PHP 5.6`, `PHP 7` and `HHVM` with all algorithms under Symfony 2.7.
+Please note that it has not yet been tested on Symfony 3.0.

 We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/JoseBundle/) and [Sensio Insight](https://insight.sensiolabs.com/projects/5398e4ca-1a48-4186-9410-f44f3f850a05).